alvas/vimwiki/IO.md

 Network cards are a notable exception to this schema, because they are hardware devices that are not directly associated with device files.

 A device file is usually a real file stored in a filesystem.
 Its inode doesn't need to include pointers to blocks of data on the disk(the file's data) because there are none.
 Instead the inode must include an identifier of the hardware device corresponding to the character or block device file.
 Traditionally, this identifier consists of the type of device file(character or block) and a pair of numbers.
 The first number, called the major number, identifies the device type.
-Traditionally, all device files that have the same major number and the same type share the same set of file oprations, because they are handled by the same device driver.
+Traditionally, all device files that have the same major number and the same type share the same set of file operations, because they are handled by the same device driver.
 The second number, called the minor number, identifies a specific device among a group of devices that share the same major number.

 The mknod() system call is used to create device files.
 It receives the name of the device file, its type, and the major and minor numbers as its parameters.
 Device files are usually included in the /dev directory.